SpiceJet shares crash nearly 45% in a month; analysts remain 'bearish' - BusinessToday

 Separately, SpiceJet recently said it has recorded a sharp improvement in its domestic market position, with market share more than doubling from 1.9 per cent in September 2025 to 4.3 per cent in December 2025.

-Despite the operational update, some analysts largely advised caution for the near term, citing further downside risks.
+Despite this, some analysts largely advised caution for the near term, citing further downside risks.

 Anshul Jain, Head of Research at Lakshmishree Investments, said, "SpiceJet has been in a prolonged free fall for the past 17 months, with the decline accelerating sharply over the last month.
 The structure across the daily and weekly timeframes remains decisively bearish, with no meaningful support visible until the Rs 8.8 zone.
 Selling pressure is broad-based and accompanied by elevated volumes, indicating active liquidation rather than a passive drift.
 Moving averages are steeply downward-sloping and continue to cap every recovery attempt."